wlonk/arcadia/2015-02-post-playtest-2-outline.md

       - Decide whether to bear the cost yourself, or to externalize it.
 If you bear the cost yourself, your inner reserves are drained: lose as many tokens as cards you just played, minus one.
-If you externalize it, the GM will make a Consequence card and attach a playing card from their deck to the consequence.
+If you externalize it, the GM will make a Consequence and attach a playing card from their deck to the consequence.
 It will come back to bite you, or someone you love.
   - Face cards count as 10, and may trigger special effects.

 Sometimes, you will run out of cards in your deck.
 Just shuffle your discard